CarolineKYZ/CarolineKYZ/README.md

 <hr>

 <p1>

   I am 21 years old, and I am majoring in Computer Science with a minor in Honors Interdisciplinary Studies from Western Washington University.
 I am deeply interested in virtual reality and plan to undergo virtual reality research with my department.
-In my free time I enjoy creating 3D game objects in blender and exploring in virtual reality.
+In my free time I enjoy creating 3D game objects in blender and exploring in VR.
 I am always on the lookout for new projects to work on and new people to collaborate with.
 </p1>